 Writing and Journalism

 My published articles in print and digital; including longer reads on pressing societal issues and interviews with business founders, authors and artists to mention but a few.
 Also opinion pieces on politics, music, TV, faith, consumerism, ethics, singleness and ageism, and a personal essay on self-coaching.
-Read more work here.
+Read more here.

 You can also listen to the Woman Alive podcast where I’m featured as a guest contributor.

-It’s in Third Places we can be most human (Seen & Unseen, November 2025), Read article.
+It’s in Third Places we can be most human (Seen & Unseen, November 2025).
+Read article.

 In this article I look at our need for Third Places – those places which foster social connections away from the demands of home and work.
 And which relieve us of our domestic and professional responsibilities.
 They’re increasingly hard to find but Gen Z especially are re-pioneering them as they seek authentic connection in-person – disappointed as they are by the empty promises of the internet and social media.